 Bona Fide Transaction.
 The planner should pay particular consideration to taking steps to cause the transaction to be treated as a "bona fide transaction" so that the note will be respected as debt rather than being treated as a retained equity interest in the trust.
-(If the note is treated as an equity interest in the assets that are transferred, the IRS argues that §2702 applies for gift tax purposes and that §§2036 and 2038 apply for estate tax purposes because those Code sections all involve interests retained in the transferred property itself.)
+(If the note is treated as an equity interest in the assets that are transferred, the IRS argues that §2702 applies for gift tax purposes and that §\$2036 and 2038 apply for estate tax purposes because those Code sections all involve interests retained in the transferred property itself.)
 Cases have listed a variety of factors that are considered by courts in determining whether intra-family loan or notes transactions are respected.
 E.g., Miller v.
 Commissioner, T.C.
 Memo.
 1996-3.
 (As an analogy, debt/equity principles are applied under §385 in the context of shareholder loans.)
 No "safe harbor" regulations exist for intra-family sale transactions, in contrast to the objective rules that apply for GRATs.

 Defined Value Feature.
 The defined value feature of the sales agreement may become more common, especially following the Wandry case (T.C.
 Memo.
 2012-88).
 Two prior cases (Petter and Hendrix) have recognized sale transactions with a defined value element in which "excess value" over a stipulated amount passed to charity.
 The clause in Woelbing does not involve an excess amount passing to charity but, like the gift transaction in Wandry (though the 2006 transaction happened long before the Wandry case was decided in 2012), merely defines the amount transferred in terms of a specified value amount.
-Woelbing could be the first Tax Court case addressing the validity of a "Wandry-type" clause in sales transactions.
+Woelbing could have been the first Tax Court case addressing the validity of a "Wandry-type" clause in sales transactions.
 (King, McLendon, and Harwood addressed the validity of "price adjustment" clauses in sales transactions.)
+It is no secret that the IRS is very unhappy with the Wandry result, and the fact that the IRS recognized the Wandry transfer in the settlement is rather surprising: